 Wow, there are a lot of constipated kids out there.
-In a recent study, researchers found that having backed up bowels is the most common emergency room diagnosis for kids.
+In one study, researchers found that having backed up bowels is the most common emergency room diagnosis for kids.

 They found that 25 percent of kids who are diagnosed with anything when visiting the ER are diagnosed with plain old constipation.
 Talk about feeling like a crappy parent when the doctor gives you that news (sorry).
 But really, it's got to be a shock to find out that something you thought was serious enough to warrant an ER visit was something so basic.